-Before showing why the size of the fossil bed at Birk Knowes was not like SNH said it was, it is important to know what exactly they mean with “limited in extent”?
+Before showing why the size of the fossil bed at Birk Knowes was not as small as SNH claimed it was, it is important to know what exactly they mean with their earlier-mentioned wording: “limited in extent”.
 As the term is imprecise we need to look elsewhere for clues to understand what SNH is trying to say.

-One thing that can be said is that the resource must be ‘limited’ enough to justify denying access to the foremost fossil researchers of Birk Knowes.
-The resource would need to be at the verge of depletion.
+One thing that can be said is that the resource must be ‘limited’ enough to justify denying access to the primary researcher of Birk Knowes.
+Perhaps this means that the resource needs to be at the verge of depletion?

 1. Site Management Statement for Birk Knowes SSSI